 Mom!!!!
 Excuse me, but I am just getting ready with my announcements now!

-Oh great!
-Now we’re writing for one person!
+Great!
+So we’re writing for one person now!

 Maria probably cares…

 Yes, and where IS Maria?
 She’s got a lot of ‘splaining to do!

 And as I’ve mentioned many times before, this show was the best part of my childhood.

 It wasn’t much of a childhood, was it?
 But then again, what is?

 So, the fact that it’s now 20 years old makes me feel kind of old.

 Shana, you ARE old!
 When are you going to grow up????

 I’m all verklempt.
 I was probably 8 or 9 years old when I started watching it.